Skip to content

 Overview

-The Array Data Uploads integration allows your application to collect 23andMe, Ancestry, or MyHeritage raw genotyping exports from end-users through Gencove's API—without building your own file-upload infrastructure.
+The Array Data Uploads integration allows your application to submit 23andMe, Ancestry, or MyHeritage raw genotyping exports to Gencove through the API.
+Your application collects the file from your end-user, requests a short-lived upload authorization from Gencove, and posts the file directly to Gencove storage.

 Key Concepts